Corpus Poisoning via Approximate Greedy Gradient Descent

 The main difference between AGGD and Hot Flip is that AGGD uses gradient information more effectively by selecting the top-ranked token from all token positions, rather than over a single randomly sampled position.
 This approach makes AGGD's search trajectory deterministic, enabling a more structured best-first search.
 Experimental results demonstrate that AGGD achieves a high attack success rate across various datasets and retrieval models.
 In summary, our contributions are \begin{itemize} \item We provide a thorough understanding of the existing HotFlip adversarial attack method, explaining its mechanics and identifying its potential problems. \item We propose AGGD, a gradient-based method that replaces a randomized greedy search with a systematic best-first greedy search over the discrete token space.
 We demonstrate the effectiveness of AGGD in various settings.

 \item We conduct extensive experiments to show the vulnerability of dense retrievers under AGGD.
-For example, when attacking the ANCE retriever, injecting just one adversarial passage (0.00003\% of the NQ dataset corpus and 0.00001\% of the MS MARCO dataset corpus) can achieve an attack success rate of 44.35\% and 26.16\% on these datasets, respectively, improving by 17.6\% and 13.37\% over HotFlip.
-The generated adversarial passage also possesses the capability to transfer to unseen queries in other domains, with AGGD achieving an attack success rate of 82.28\% on the NFCorpus dataset.
+For example, when attacking the ANCE retriever, injecting just one adversarial passage can achieve an attack success rate of 80.92\% and 65.68\% on these datasets, respectively, improving by 15.24\% and 17.44\% over HotFlip.
+The generated adversarial passage also possesses the capability to transfer to unseen queries in other domains.

 \end{itemize}